MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 1. Once the Validation passed message appears, select **Create**.

-1. After the deployment has completed, open the deployed resource.
+1. After the deployment has completed, open your Container registry resource.

 1. On the left-side menu of the Container registry page, under **Settings**, select **Networking**.